deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 ## Data Point Resolution

-Provided that your mark's datum is not transformed or mutated away from the `"dataset"` and represents the _"pure"_ row context passed-in, Deneb can resolve this back to Power BI for delegation.
+Provided that your mark's datum is not transformed or mutated away from the `"dataset"` and represents the _"pure"_ row context passed in, Deneb can resolve this back to Power BI for delegation.

 If a report page exists with at least one of the columns in the current datum, then Power BI will display it for the current row context, e.g.: